 The link is accessed from outside the native Apple Mail app or Safari.

 iOS devices can typically only open "universal links" (links that should open in-app) if the link is accessed from within one of the following applications:

 - Apple's native Mail app

 - Safari app (such as signing into Gmail via Safari)

-When a link is accessed from any other application on an iOS device the links may not open in the SocialChorus mobile app.
+When a link to Firstup is accessed from any other application on an iOS device the links may open in the mobile browser instead of the Firstup mobile app.
 For example, accessing a link via the Facebook app, Gmail app, or Slack app will take the user to the mobile web experience.

 The links in the email campaign are wrapped.

 iOS devices cannot recognize a "wrapped" URL as associated with a mobile app and will open the link in the mobile web experience instead.
 For example, Proofpoint "wraps" URLs with URL Defense by placing https://urldefense.proofpoint.com/... before URLs such as the onfirstup.com.
 We have also seen Outlook's Advanced Threat Protection (ATP) wrap URLs.